exogen/graphbrainz/docs/schema.md

   score: Int
 }

+# A type used to describe release groups, e.g. album, single, EP,
+# etc.
 enum ReleaseGroupType {
   # An album, perhaps better defined as a “Long Play” (LP)
   # release, generally consists of previously unreleased material (unless this type